cilium/cilium/Documentation/contributing/release/stable.rst

    After pushing you can revert all the changes made in the local branch ``x.y-dev`` from ``cilium/cilium``.

 #.
+Wait for the `Cilium Helm Charts Workflow <https://github.com/cilium/charts/actions>`__
+   to successfully deploy a cluster using the new Helm charts.

+#. `Publish a GitHub release <https://github.com/cilium/cilium/releases/>`_:

+   Following the steps above, the release draft will already be prepared.
+   Preview the description and then publish the release.

+   #.
+Copy the official docker manifests for the release from the previous step
+      into the end of the Github release announcement.

+#.
 Announce the release in the ``#general`` channel on Slack.
 Sample text: